sidhant007/CS2040C/lab07/README.md

 <br>
 a = 3, b = 5, c = 8, d = 2
 <br>
-Answer = 4 (Fill b.
+Answer = 4
+Explanation - Fill b.
 Then tranfer from b to a.
 Then empty a.
-Then again tranfer from b to a)
+Then again tranfer from b to a.
 <br><br>
 Hint - This question should have a pure mathematical approach (probably, although I don't know the method for 3 jugs).
 The approach I am expecting is based on graph theory.
 Note, you would need to be know about bfs and dfs before trying this question.